m-lab/mlab-vis-pipeline/README.md

 | Cloud Source Repositories | Disabled |
 | Cloud Debugger | Disabled |

+Then, run the following script to setup your cluster:

+`KEY_FILE=<path to your key file>./setup_cluster.sh -m <sandbox|staging|production>`

+This script will setup an _existing_ cluster by copying over the encrypted service key so it can be mounted as an key later, and setup the namespace for this cluter.

 2. Use an existing cluster

 We also might be sharing a cluster with other services.